For US higher education administrators

 The International Education Administrators seminars help US international education professionals and senior higher education officials create meaningful connections with the societal, cultural, and higher education systems of other countries.
 Grantees have the opportunity to learn about the host country’s education system and establish networks of US and international colleagues.
 Grantees return with an enhanced ability to serve and encourage international students and prospective study-abroad students.

 Participate in a group seminar designed to familiarize U.S. higher education administrators with France's higher education and research system.
 The program consists of briefings, campus visits, appointments with selected government officials, networking and cultural activities and meetings with French international education professionals.

 Applicants must be senior-level administrators (such as deans, directors, vice presidents, provosts, and presidents) with substantial responsibility for enhancing the international dimension of their institutions.
 Applicants must be affiliated with a college, university, community college, or non-profit international education exchange organization and have a minimum of five years of full-time work experience in the field of international education.

-The program is administered by the Council for the International Exchange of Scholars.
+The program is administered by the Institute of International Education.
 To learn more, please consult IIE's website.

 For further information on the French program, please contact Charlotte Goodwin at the Franco-American Fulbright Commission.